-To complete the Associate Degree for Transfer requirements (pursuant to SB 1440), students must fulfill the following requirements:
+To complete the degree, students must fulfill the following Associate Degree for Transfer requirements (pursuant to SB1440):

-- Completion of 60 semester units or 90 quarter units that are eligible for transfer to a California State University. - The Intersegmental General Education Transfer Curriculum (IGETC) or California State University General Education Breadth Requirements. - A minimum of 18 semester units or 27 quarter units in a major or area of emphasis, as determined by the community college district. - Obtainment of a minimum grade point average of 2.0. - A grade of "C" or better in all courses required for the major or area of emphasis.
+- Completion of 60 semester units or 90 quarter units that are eligible for transfer to a California State University. - The Intersegmental General Education Transfer Curriculum (IGETC) or California State University General Education - Breadth Requirements. - A minimum of 18 semester units or 27 quarter units in a major or area of emphasis, as determined by the community college district. - Obtainment of a minimum grade point average of 2.0.

+A grade of "C" or better (or "P" if the course is taken on a pass/ no pass basis) in all courses required for the major or area of emphasis.